bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ## Tax zones

 A zone can occupy multiple countries, each containing multiple subdivisions and postal codes.
 You can specify the shopper groups that fall under a zone.
-You can also set how a store displays prices to shoppers in each zone.
+You can also set how a store displays prices to shoppers that fall in each zone.

 ### Create tax zones